krsoninikhil/phil-opp-rust-os/notes.md

   contains the content displayed on the screen.
 - **Spinlock:** Basic mutex that instead of blocking, threads tries locking again and again untill mutex if is free again.
+- **Serial Port**: Legacy communication port to system, preceding USB.
+OS simulator can redirect the bytes sent over serial port to host OS.
+ICs that implement serial interface are called UART chips.
+These chips uses port mapped I/O.
+- Peripheral devices and CPU can communicate either via memory mapped I/O like `0xb8000` for VGA buffer or port mapped I/O which uses different instructions (`in`, `out`) and address space than simple memory access.

 ## Rust